lighthouse-labs/ios-prep-book/section3/nice-to-have.md

 <img src="/images/bnr.jpg" alt="Big Nerd Ranch Objective-C">

+* Please work through the following additional but essential chapters.

 `20.
 Preventing Memory Leaks`<br>
 `22.
 Constants`<br>
 `23.
 Writing Files With NSString and NSData`<br>
 `24.
 CallBacks`<br>
 `25.
 Protocols`<br>

+# Git Magic
+* This is an excellent intermediate resource for Git.
+You can review this and bookmark it for future use  [here](http://www-cs-students.stanford.edu/~blynn/gitmagic/)

 # Where Do ViewControllers Come From
+* This is a brilliant video on the basics of view controllers in iOS.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/zIufcKpDIRo?rel=0" frameborder="0" allowfullscreen></iframe>